 Who knows if GEICO founders Leo and Lillian Goodwin could have foreseen the incredible heights that their company would reach?
-Could they have imagined that GEICO would become the largest auto insurer in New York, Maryland, the District of Columbia and Hawaii, and very near the top in several other states?* Would they have thought the company would have more than 26,000 associates in 12 major locations throughout the country offering insurance in all 50 states and the District of Columbia?
-Surpassing 11 million policyholders in 2012, could the Goodwin's have imagined their company reaching such impressive heights?
+Could they have imagined that GEICO would become the largest auto insurer in Connecticut, the District of Columbia, Florida, Hawaii, Maryland, New Hampshire, New Jersey, New York, and Virginia?* Would they have thought the company could grow to more than 40,000 associates in 17 major locations throughout the country offering insurance in all 50 states and the District of Columbia?

 And would they be able to imagine what would happen in GEICO's next chapter?
-With assets of $28 billion**, the company's future looks bright.
-But no matter what the coming years hold, GEICO will remain committed to the values on which it was founded: excellent coverage, low prices, and outstanding customer service.
+Maybe, maybe not, but one thing hasn't changed about GEICO since 1936: the company's future looks bright.
+No matter what the coming years hold, GEICO will remain committed to the values on which it was founded: excellent coverage, low prices, and outstanding customer service.

 We're here for you 24 hours a day, 7 days a week.
 The quickest way to contact us is through our app or online.
 You can also chat for immediate help.